This post may include affiliate links; see our disclosure policy.

 Instructions

-2. In a large skillet over medium heat, heat the olive oil.
+2. Heat the olive oil in a large skillet over medium heat.
 Add the broccoli florets and sauté for 5 minutes, stirring occasionally (the broccoli will lightly brown in parts).
 Stir in the green onion, Italian seasoning, garlic powder, and kosher salt.

-3. Cover and cook for 2 to 3 minutes more, until crisp tender but still bright green.
-Taste and add a few pinches of salt if needed (make the flavor pop!) and fresh ground pepper.
+3. Cover and cook for 2 to 3 minutes more, until crisp and tender but still bright green.
+Taste and add a few pinches of salt if needed (to make the flavor pop!) and fresh ground pepper.
 Remove the broccoli to a bowl and serve immediately.
 Sprinkle with the lemon zest, if using.

 Did you love this recipe?